ZeroDragon/chaitea-framework/README.md

 - [CT_Routes](#ct_routesstring-file-function-callback)

 ### config
-Config is your ```config.json``` file parsed and extended it will contain all your predefined definitions aswell as static:
+Config is your ```config.json``` file parsed and ready to use.

-- ```static``` this is a refference to the app/views route inside your project, so  you can use it to render just like you do it on express.js.

 ### app
 This is the regular app variable obtained from express: ```app = express()```.

 ### jade
 Jade rendering engine, you can use this to render jade files to variables, not required to render a page, since express already knows that if the view file is a ```.jade``` file, it will use jade internally.

+### CT_Static
+This is a refference to the app/views route inside your project, so you can use it to render just like you do it on express.js.

 ### CT_Assets(req,res,next) [middleware]
 CT_Assets takes care of the pre-rendering of Styl=>CSS, Coffee=>JS and anything else as binary file, aswell will return an 404 error if the requested asset is not found.